 Stumped for new ideas?Look at hot-button issues facing your target employers and then design your posts to show how you’d solve these problems (similar to an interview answer).

 Of course, you should ALWAYS ensure your LinkedIn Publishing activity supports (vs. damages) your job search.

 Even though you can delete a post, other members could find a way to archive it or quote you.

 Write your LinkedIn article in a positive, professional tone – avoiding rants or subjects designed to provoke an argument.

 Ensure the content aligns with your personal brand, thoroughly proofread it for typos and missed words, and ask trusted colleagues to look it over.

 Many of your colleagues are using social media to present themselves and their talents to recruiters, as well as to position themselves as thought leaders.

 One of the best benefits of LinkedIn is competitive industry intelligence!
 By connecting to other users, you’ll be able to view status updates and and posts showing promotions and industry topics.

-A caveat: ensure new connections are authentic by clicking on the user’s photo, then right-click and select “Search Google for this image.”
+NOTE:Ensure new connections are authentic by clicking on the user’s photo, then right-click and select “Search Google for this image.”
 If the picture has been used in multiple LinkedIn Profiles with varying names, report the Profile to LinkedIn as fake.
-Otherwise, it’s typically safe to accept the request.
+In addition, if it seems you are being “pitched” by a user trying to sell you services, you may also be best off ignoring the request.

 2 – You run the risk of looking antiquated.